-Register to learn how global raw material transit impacts animal feed ingredient microbial quality and food safety.
+Watch on-demand now to learn how global raw material transit impacts animal feed ingredient microbial quality and food safety.

 Because international trade is fundamental to prosperity, health and environmental sustainability, it is essential to identify disease carriers and intervene at critical control points along the food supply chain.
 Bobby Acord, Former Administrator, USDA’s Animal and Plant Health Inspection Service (APHIS), will address two of the most critical control points for food safety: animal feed and associated raw materials.
 Learn about the economic costs associated with trade halts, quarantines or, worse yet, the need to depopulate livestock farms and how biosecurity measures can help ensure food safety and security.
 Acord will be joined by Dr. John Clifford, Former USDA Chief Veterinary Officer, and Dr. Kurt Richardson, Chief Science Officer, Anitox, for an informative Q&A session at the conclusion of his overview.

 WHAT YOU’LL LEARN:

 - Where the raw materials used in animal feed come from

 - Why clean feed is one of the primary underutilized control tools available